Welcome to our school. On this page you will find out all the important information about our school:

 (Please note that if you require any of this information as a paper copy, please ask)

 The school prospectus contains everything you need to know.
-Click here: School Prospectus 17 -18
+Click here: Prospectus 18 -19

 Gates open at 8:30, Classroom doors open at 8:35 am and school starts at 8:45.
 School finishes at 2:45.

 The page below contains specific information about the school.
-If you have any questions please ask.
+If you have any questions please contact the school

 IMPORTANT INFORMATION ABOUT UNAUTHORISED SCHOOL TIME HOLIDAY